snehithachaluvadi/LOST-CHILD-DETECTION/README.md

 embeddings, which represent each face in a high-dimensional space.
 By comparing these embeddings, the library can determine whether two faces belong to the same person or not.

+## FRONTEND
+### HTML - HTML, or Hyper Text Markup Language, serves as the
+backbone of web development, providing the structure and organization for content on the internet.
+Using a system of tags and attributes, HTML defines the elements of a webpage, including text, images, links, and more.
+It acts as the foundation upon which websites are built, allowing developers to create structured and semantically meaningful documents that are accessible and easily interpreted by web browsers.

+### CSS - CSS, short for Cascading Style Sheets, complements HTML by
+adding style and visual presentation to web pages.
+With CSS, developers can control the layout, design, and appearance of HTML elements, including aspects such as colours, fonts, spacing, and responsiveness.
+By separating style from content, CSS promotes cleaner and more maintainable code, allowing for consistent design across multiple web pages and devices.

+### JAVA SCRIPT - JavaScript, often referred to as the "language of the web,"
+is a versatile programming language that adds interactivity and dynamic behaviour to websites.
+As a client-side scripting language, JavaScript executes code directly within the web browser, enabling tasks such as form validation, animations, and event handling.
+It interacts seamlessly with HTML and CSS, allowing developers to create engaging user experiences and responsive web applications that adapt to user input and device capabilities.
+JavaScript's flexibility and ubiquity make it an essential tool for modern web development, powering many of the interactive features users encounter daily on the web.